-Russia Takes Small Cities, Aims To Widen East Ukraine Battle - The Yeshiva World
+Russia Takes Small Cities, Aims to Widen East Ukraine Battle - The Yeshiva World

 Russia has intensified efforts to capture the cities of Sievierodonetsk and nearby Lysychansk, which are the last major areas under Ukrainian control in Luhansk.

 Luhansk Gov. Serhii Haidai reported that Ukrainian fighters repelled an assault on Sievierodonetsk but Russian troops still pushed to encircle them.
-Later Saturday he said Russian forces had seized a hotel on the city’s outskirts.
+He later said Russian forces had seized a hotel on the city’s outskirts, damaged 14 high-rise buildings and were fighting in the streets with Ukrainian forces.

-Sievierodonetsk Mayor Oleksandr Striuk said the previous day that some 1,500 civilians in the city, which had a prewar population of around 100,000, have died, including from a lack of medicine or diseases that could not be treated.
+Sievierodonetsk Mayor Oleksandr Striuk said there was fighting at the city’s bus station.
+A humanitarian center couldn’t operate due to the danger, Striuk said, and cellphone service and electricity were knocked out.
+And residents risked exposure to shelling to get water from a half-dozen wells, he said.

-Russia’s advance raised fears that residents could experience the same horrors seen in the southeastern port city of Mariupol in the weeks before it fell.
-Residents who had not yet fled faced the choice of trying to do so now or staying.
+Some supply routes are functioning, and evacuations of the wounded are still possible, Striuk said.
+He estimated that 1,500 civilians in the city, which had a prewar population of around 100,000, have died from the fighting as well as from a lack of medicine and diseases that couldn’t be treated.

-Just south of Sievierodonetsk, AP reporters saw older and ill civilians bundled into soft stretchers and slowly carried down apartment building stairs Friday in Bakhmut.
+Just south of Sievierodonetsk, Associated Press reporters saw older and ill civilians bundled into soft stretchers and slowly carried down apartment building stairs Friday in Bakhmut.

 Svetlana Lvova, the manager of two buildings in Bakhmut, tried to persuade reluctant residents to leave but said she and her husband would not evacuate until their son, who was in Sievierodonetsk, returned home.